-Reflection paper on experiential learning and social justice: Detailed instructions and ELSJ rubric will be posted on Camino.
-Due June 2nd at times indicated in the course schedule.
+Reflection paper on experiential learning and social justice: Detailed instructions and the ELSJ rubric will be posted on Camino.
+Due March 16th at times indicated in the course schedule.

-Final Collaborative Project (FCP): The final project is in 3 parts-the first is collaborative work (done in groups of three), the second is an oral presentation by each collaborative work group (May 24, May 26, and May 31), and the third part is an individually authored 1250-1500 word paper due on Camino at 11 AM on June 9th with a hard copy due in the Religious Studies mailbox at noon the same day.
+Final Collaborative Project (FCP): The final project is in 3 parts-the first is collaborative work (done in groups of three), the second is an oral presentation by each collaborative work group (March 7, March 9, and March 14), and the third part is an individually authored 1250-1500-word paper due on Camino at 11 AM on March 23rd with a hard copy due in the Religious Studies mailbox at noon the same day.
 (Title page, references, and ethics glossary should not be included in the word count.)
 This collaborative project allows students to integrate the key concepts and topics of the course and to address a particular issue in healthcare ethics in depth.
 Students become "experts" on their chosen topic.
 The presentation and paper are to be well researched and analytical in nature.
-Students are strongly encouraged to meet regularly with the Professor during their preparation of the project-each collaborative project group must meet with the Professor once during the quarter.
+Students are strongly encouraged to meet regularly with the Professor once during the quarter.
 Detailed instructions and grading rubrics will be posted on Camino.

-In order to provide ample opportunity for students to receive regular feedback on how they are doing and to create opportunities for learning and "improvement," the final project is in 5 phases, i.e., topic selection (April 12), annotated bibliography (April 28), thesis statement (May 5), group oral presentation (May 24, 26, 31), and individually authored paper (June 9).
+In order to provide ample opportunity for students to receive regular feedback on how they are doing and to create opportunities for learning and "improvement," the final project is in 5 phases, i.e., topic selection (January 24), annotated bibliography (February 7), thesis statement (February 14), group oral presentation (March 7, 9, 14), and individually authored paper (March 23).
 The Professor will provide feedback and critique for each phase of the assignment in order to support your learning and the continuing development of your project.
 Please note due dates and form of submission on the course calendar for each project phase.
 Grading rubrics for the oral presentation, collaboration, and final paper will be posted on Camino.

 - Topics for the final collaborative project are taken from your text.
 Before deciding on a topic, please read the appropriate section in your text for a basic understanding of the facts and the ethical concepts and problems to be addressed in your presentation and final paper.
 Each of these topics needs to be narrowed to allow sufficient depth of analysis and discussion.
 In general, only one group will present on a given topic.
-Please submit your group's topic choice(s) on Camino on or before April 12th at 8 AM.
+Please submit your group's topic choice(s) on Camino on or before January 24th at 8 AM.
 Please do not begin your work on the final collaborative project unless and until you receive confirmation of your topic from the Professor.
-The menu of topics from which to select (with Munson chapter or page designations) is:
+The menu of topics from which you may select (with Munson chapter or page designations) is:

 - ✓ Abortion (chp.
 5)

 - ✓ African Americans and Medicine (chp.
 11)

 - ✓ Angela Carder (case; p.
 391ff)

 - ✓ Autism and Vaccination (case; p.
 6ff)

 - ✓ Culture and Medicine (case; p.
 34-36)

 - ✓ Dax Cowart (case; p.3ff)

 - ✓ Death and Dying (chp.
 7) (may include aid-in-dying)

 - ✓ Distributing Healthcare (chp.
 9)

 - ✓ Genetic Control (chp.
 3)

 - ✓ HIV/AIDS (chp.
 12)

 - ✓ Impaired Infants (chp.
 6)

 - ✓ Organ Donation/Transplantation (chp.
 8)

 - ✓ Pandemic Flu (H5N1) (case; p.365)

 - ✓ Research Ethics (chp.
 2)

 - ✓ The Tuskegee Syphilis Study (case; p.
 417ff)

 - ✓ Women and Medicine (chp.
 10)